jalmx/curso_cnad/Readme.md

 ## Firmware

-Install in your board the firmware `firmataStandard` in the Arduino IDE.
+Install in your board the firmware `firmataStandard` using Arduino IDE.
 Or you can download from here with [bootloader](./src/hardware/assets/firmware/StandardFirmata.ino.with_bootloader.hex) or [without bootloader](./src/hardware/assets/firmware/StandardFirmata.ino.hex)

 ## Structure